yuri-rage/ArduRover_Mower/README.md

 Macro enabled Excel workbook that converts between waypoint and polygon files.
 Also capable of generating reverse direction perimeter passes for mowing.

+### waypoint_file_tool.py

+Script that builds upon the Excel tool to convert between waypoint and polygon files.
+Provides reversed perimeter passes for spiral patterns just like the Excel tool.
+Can be run within the Misison Planner interface.

 ### .param files

 * ArduPilot parameter dumps that may be of interest